Oxford University - St Edmund Hall. Image courtesy of Simon Q.

 The Chapel

 The Chapel is on the east side of the Front Quad.
 It contains a stained glass window, one of the earliest works by Sir Edward Burne-Jones and William Morris.
-The painting above the altar, by Ceri Richards is often described as a ‘marmite painting’ and dates to the late 17th century.
+The painting above the altar, by Ceri Richards, is often described as a ‘marmite painting’ and dates back to the late 17th century.

 The Old Library and Library